 This is one of the most severe numbers the data produces.
 Compare that to: 14.1 minutes lost per cigarette 6.5 hours lost per alcoholic drink 6.6 hours lost per hit of cocaine 9.2 hours per lost hit of methamphetamine

 A number of factors contribute to early death caused by heroin addiction.
 The leading cause is overdose.
 Half of the reported overdose deaths in the CDC study occurred within 15 years of admission to the California Civil Addict Program, suggesting that people were dying young.

 Other dangers shortening the lives of those addicted to heroin include accidents and chronic liver disease, the latter produced by the toll the drug places on the liver to purge it from the system.
 The “unintentional injury” category recognized by the CDC in all life-expectancy studies was broadened to include:

-- heroin overdose
+- Heroin overdose

-- overdose on other drugs.
+- Overdose on other drugs

 Despite the dire numbers, the reduction of life expectancy due to heroin use is not a death sentence.
 It’s a call to action, a warning of what could happen and too often does happen.
 Heroin dependence is a medical condition that willpower alone often cannot shake.
 Furthermore, heroin cravings can be overwhelming, withdrawal symptoms punishing.

 If you or someone you love uses heroin, call The Bluffs immediately to discuss intervention options.
 Those “years of life lost” aren’t lost yet.
 Take steps now to reclaim them by calling us at 850.374.5331 today.